 The message of Ephesians 1:4 is that He chose people to become Christians.
 Then He created our world before He created us.

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world . . .
-(NASB) Eph.
-1:4
+Ephesians 1:3-4a (NASB)

 Now we should ask the question, “What does it mean that He chose us?”
-The answer is found in the meaning of the Greek word “chose.”
-The Greek word is EKLAGOMAI and it means “to pick out, choose out a person or thing.”
-It refers to a person’s free selection.
-This is an important word because it will help us to understand this passage.
-Therefore, we need to ask, “How is this word used somewhere else?”
-When we go looking we discover the word in Acts 1:24-25.
+The answer is found in the meaning of the Greek word translated as “chose.”
+The Greek word is eklegomai and it means “to pick out, choose out a person or thing.”
+This is an important word because it will help us understand this passage.
+We need to ask, “How is this word used somewhere else?”
+When we go looking we discover the word occurs in Acts 1:24-25.

 The next verse in Ephesians says God predestined Christians.

 “In love He predestined us to adoption as sons through Jesus Christ to Himself, according to the kind intention of His will . . .”
 Ephesians 1:4b-5 (NASB)

 Again we have an important word that we need to understand.
 It is the word predestined.
 It comes from the Greek word proorizo and it means “to make a decision beforehand.”
 This means that God determined ahead of time whom He would adopt as His children.